Introduction

 Foreign exchange rates are published in Wall Street Journal and other newspapers.
 These rates are also published on the Internet.
 This assignment is due on the first day of the last month of this semester.
 (2 points)

 Each of you has $2 million idle for one semester.
 In this case, one would normally deposit the money in a bank to collect interest.
 But ignore the interest income.
 Assume that interest rates are equal throughout the world.
-If the interest rate is 9% annually, then for four months, one would get about 3%.
+If the interest rate is 9% annually, then for four months, one would get about 3% of the principal.
 For simplicity, ignore this interest income also.
-We can simply assume that capital is perfectly mobile between countries, and hence the world interest rates are the same.
+We can simply assume that capital is perfectly mobile between countries, and hence the interest rates are the same throughout the world.
 You have $2 million for speculative purpose only.

 The purpose of this exercise is to help you become familiar with foreign exchange transactions necessary for international trade.

-Example Wall Street Journal publishes two kinds of exchange rates.
-The first and second columns show the US $ equivalent, and the third and fourth columns show currency per US $.
+Wall Street Journal publishes two kinds of exchange rates.
+The second and third columns (in US dollar columns) show the US $ equivalent, and the sixth and seventh columns (per US dollar columns) show currency per US $.

 e = US $ equivalent = dollar price of a foreign currency

-To get the amount of money in a foreign currency, divide the amount of US $ by the exchange rate in the first or second column.
+To get the amount of money in a foreign currency, divide the amount of US $ by the exchange rate in the second or third column.

 (i)$1 million /e = the amount of foreign currency you get.

-Alternatively, you can multiply the amount of US $ by the figures in the third/fourth column
+Alternatively, you can multiply the amount of USD by the figures in the sixth/seventh column

 George Soros is a currency speculator.
 In one famous week in 1992, he made over $1 billion, betting against the British pound, earning him the grudging title of "the Man Who Broke the Bank of England".